 At approximately 7:30 a.m., on September 20, 1863, Rosecrans ordered Wood to move his division forward from a reserve position to fill a gap near the right flank of the Union line.
 Later that morning, Rosecrans received erroneous information about a gap in the Union line near Major General Joseph J. Reynolds’ Division to Wood’s left.
 Rosecrans reacted by drafting an order at 10:45 instructing Wood to “close up on Reynolds as fast as possible, and support him.”

-Rosecrans’ order created a dilemma for Wood because he knew that moving to support Reynolds would create a gap in the Union line that the Rebel forces facing him could exploit.
-Assuming that his superior officer had a better overall sense of the battlefield situation and reluctant to disobey a direct order, Wood complied with Rosecrans’ directions.
+Rosecrans’ order created a dilemma for Wood because he knew that moving to support Reynolds would create a gap in the Union line the Rebel forces facing him could exploit.
+Assuming that his superior officer had a better overall sense of the battlefield situation, and reluctant to disobey a direct order, Wood complied with Rosecrans’ directions.

 Rosecrans and his apologists later laid the blame for the federal loss at the Battle of Chickamauga on Wood, claiming that he should have realized the obvious flaw in the order, and disobeyed it.
 They claimed that executing the questionable order enabled Confederate General James Longstreet to take advantage of the gap created by Wood’s departure, causing the right flank of the Union line to collapse, sending the Army of the Cumberland scurrying back to Chattanooga.